Jiachenyu1994/CSI3140_Assignments/assignment4/README.md

 Enter: INSERT INTO Admins (username, password) VALUES ('admin1', 'admin1');

-- **Step 5**:  Enter repsective PostgreSQL username and password you use on your computer
+- **Step 5**:  Enter repsective PostgreSQL username and password you use on your computer, found in file php/db_connect.php

 ![Step 5](documentation/setup5.png)